google/docsy/userguide/content/en/docs/Theme installation/Docsy-As-Module/start-from-scratch.md

 ## Detailed Setup instructions

-Specifying the [Docsy theme](https://github.com/google/docsy) as Hugo module for your minimal site gives you all the theme-y goodness, but you'll need to specify your own site structure.
+Specifying the [Docsy theme](https://github.com/google/docsy) as Hugo Module for your minimal site gives you all the theme-y goodness, but you'll need to specify your own site structure.

-### Create your new skeleton site
+### Create your new skeleton project

 To create a new Hugo site project and then add the Docs theme as a submodule, run the following commands from your project's root directory.